billgraham5/cml-junos/README.md

 This image is a virtualized variant of the PTX router / MPLS switch control plane and packet forwarding engine.

+NOTE:  Cisco Modeling Labs 2.7 or later is required.

 ## Technical Details

 Juniper Networks provides a KVM (libvirt) QCOW2 virtual disk image and domain XML configuration example for the definition of the virtual machine.
 These instructions are based on Junos version 23.2R1-S1.
 Please refer to the latest XML configuration example when creating your CML node definition.